bobleesj/cifkit/paper.md

-`cifkit` distinguishes itself from existing libraries by offering higher-level functions and variables that allow solid-state synthesists to obtain intuitive and measurable properties impactful properties.
+`cifkit` distinguishes itself from existing libraries by offering higher-level functions and variables that allow solid-state synthesists to obtain intuitive and measurable properties of interest.
 It facilitates the visualization of coordination geometry from each site using four coordination determination methods and extracts physics-based features like volume and packing efficiency, which are crucial for structural analysis in machine learning tasks.
 Moreover,